 On the other hand, that trusty REI performance shell might be great at a campsite, but too rugged for a business lunch.
 Same for your trusty poncho.
-To sort through this conundrum, we asked 14 fashion directors, editors, boutique owners, and style writers about the rain gear they rely on for springtime showers.
+To sort through this conundrum, we asked 12 fashion directors, editors, boutique owners, stylists, and style writers about the rain gear they rely on for springtime showers.
 Below, a taxonomy of raincoats, for men, women, and in unisex styles, that won’t make you sweat.

 “I’m actually not someone who keeps rain jackets standing by at all times, but if it’s around, I will always turn to my navy Tretorn to keep me dry,” says Eddie Roche, deputy editor at Daily Front Row, of this nautical navy style with white buttons and toggles.
 “It’s a cute look and does the job.”
 Tretorn’s jacket is PVC-free, meaning it should have better breathability than other rubberized slickers.
+While sizing is limited for the navy blue, it is also available in more sizes in forest green and bright yellow.

 Because umbrellas tend to get lost, Connie Wang, senior features writer at Refinery29, switched to raincoats a couple of years ago, and likes this reversible Vans parka for summer storms.
 Hers is from a special collaboration between Vans and Eley Kishimoto.
 “It’s totally durable (won’t rip or peel or flake like some other nylon situations I’ve owned), and it’s reversible, which means double the fun,” Wang says.
 “The hood, too, is deep and stiff, and actually covers everything.”
 The coat’s only caveat is that it’s unlined, so “on the hottest days, I have to experience that sensation of my skin sticking to the plasticky sides of its own greenhouse,” Wang notes, though lined styles can be too heavy and sweat-eliciting anyway.